whitehaven/residency-mastermind/README.md

 independent of individual roles or just in the respective functions - the fact you're in a function call gives the most important information.
 Will plan to place all constraints in the respective function with unified methods external to those if needed.

+### 2025-08-20

+Met with admin to positive response.
+They would like me to schedule the seniors (R2 and R3) since it is a proof of concept.
+They even want me to leave all electives as just a placeholder they will work on.

+### 2025-08-21

+Trialed polars for easier syntax, but the rigidity of the Arrow datatypes means I'd have to dump every single variable selection `.to_list()` and operate on it.
+Takes away any benefit.
+Will revert.